PERIOD (TITIK)

 Apostrophes with Pronouns

-To make a possessive of an indefinite pronoun, add an apostrophe plus s, just as you would for a noun.
+To make a possessive of an indefinite pronoun, add an

 Examples: somebody's child